Moritz344/NeroEditor/README.md

 ```

-⚠ Note: This pre-release does not include any executable files yet.
+⚠ Note: There is no  executable files yet.
 If you want to test the app, you'll need to build it from the source code.